lorrli274/next/courses/original/Database Fundamentals/Activities/Columns/01-Columns.md

+So far in this course we have covered databases and tables.
+Now, let's learn more about columns!

 Each **column** of a table stores a specific attribute about a row.
 A table can have as many columns as you'd like, but tables with too many columns are good candidates for splitting into multiple tables.

 In a table storing information about employees, *first_name* is a potential column: